meowmoki/mewo/README.md

 * ill add this later, have to look at the trello board first.
 > actually,, cant i just link the trello board... idk its 3am im eepy.

+note: IGNORE THE STATUS I HAVE SET FOR IT THE BOTS CALLED HOUSE MD RIGHT NOW I THOUGHT IT WAS A FUNNY WAY TO LEARN HOW TO ASSIGN CUSTOM STATUSES :sob: